fangq/habitat/habitat/README.txt

 == # How to install Habitat ==
 To download the latest stable release of Habitat, please browse the download section of [https://sourceforge.net/projects/huc/files/ this page].
+<b>If you are using Debian/Ubuntu, please download and install
+the deb package.
+It will set up everything for you and you can find Habitat in the "Accessories" menu.</b>

-If you want to try out the most up-to-date code, you can access it from our SVN.
+If you want to try out the latest code, you can access it from our SVN.
 On Unix/Linux/Mac OS, you can use the following svn command: svn co https://huc.svn.sourceforge.net/svnroot/huc/trunk/habitat habitat